 KIM-1s could also drive video displays with appropriate hardware.
 Probably the best known was Don Lancaster's TV Typewriter, affectionately dubbed the "TVT," most relevant for the KIM-1 in the 6800 bus compatible TVT-6 (thus also with the 6502).
 The TVT-6 supported multiple text resolutions, including the original TVT's 32x16 display plus 64x13 and 64x25; the TVT-6L did all that plus lowercase.
 It was extremely popular due to its low cost and easy construction, although much of the cost reduction was achieved by making the CPU do some of the display work, an (IMHO) impaired design.
 For this reason other display peripherals emerged, but my personal favourite is the K-1008 Visable Memory Board [sic: NOT Visible] by MTU, an 8K memory board with a clever secondary function: plug in a composite monitor, and the 8K of RAM is seen as a monochrome 320x200 hi-resolution display.
 Commodore 64 denizens will be delighted to know that the bit addressing is very simple; the byte offset is (199-y)*40+INT(x/8) and the bit is x modulo 8, with the leftmost bit being bit 0.
 PolyMorphic made a VTI card that had the video and keyboard interface all on the same device.

 Finally, with all these cards, you needed heavy duty power and card management, and Commodore/MOS made the KIM-4 for you to stick them all in.
 This device offered six slots, buffering circuitry and and beefier power management.
 And if you wanted to connect S-100 cards to the KIM instead, then you could get a KIMSI from Forethought Products and plug your cards into that.
-(It is interesting to note that the KIMSI works with the Apple I as well, so that means that the KIM and Apple I must have the same 44-pin cardedge pinout.)
+I have a KIMSI (thanks Phil) but I really need to build it a box.

 Commodore/MOS also made the KIM-5, an ROM application card with a resident editor and single-pass assembler that could read source from memory or tape, and the KIM-6, a wirewrap prototyping board for homebrew projects.